Piers Morgan is rejoining Rupert Murdoch's media empire - KESQ

 Morgan left ITV’s “Good Morning Britain” in March after he took aim at Meghan Markle, the Duchess of Sussex.
 Morgan questioned whether she was being truthful about having suicidal thoughts in a blockbuster interview with Oprah Winfrey.

-His comments sparked more than 50,000 complaints from viewers, but UK media regulator Ofcom said recently that he had not broken British broadcasting rules.
+His comments sparked more than 50,000 complaints from viewers, but UK media regulator Ofcom ruled recently that he did not break British broadcasting rules.

+Murdoch, who made Morgan the youngest editor of a national UK newspaper in 50 years by tapping him to lead News of the World in 1994, described him on Thursday as “the broadcaster every channel wants but is too afraid to hire.”
+Morgan hosted a show on CNN between 2011 and 2014.

+“Piers is a brilliant presenter, a talented journalist and says what people are thinking and feeling,” Murdoch said in a statement.
+“He has many passionate fans around the world and we look forward to expanding his audience.”

 The-CNN-Wire